Hiking Program during Step 3 of Provincial Reopening

 - Bring sunscreen and insect repellent (for spring and summer hikes).

-- Bring your own first aid kit.
+- Bring your own first aid kit, including any personal medication.

 - Please leave dogs at home.